-ALI’s teaching network comprises faculty and teaching fellows from Harvard and Stanford University; individuals with backgrounds in politics, public service, diplomacy, academia, consulting, and finance, among others.
-Along with the frameworks and concepts learned at Harvard and Stanford, the teaching fellows also bring to the classroom a wealth of diverse experiences and perspectives.
+ALI’s teaching network comprises faculty from and graduates of Harvard and Stanford University; individuals with backgrounds in politics, public service, diplomacy, academia, consulting, and finance, among others.
+Along with the frameworks and concepts learned from world-leading institutions, the teaching fellows also bring to the classroom a wealth of diverse experiences and perspectives.

-Professor Dean Williams is Adjunct Lecturer in Public Policy at the Center for Public Leadership, Harvard Kennedy School.
-He is also faculty director of the Global Change Agent executive education program, and author of Real Leadership: Helping People and Organizations Face Their Toughest Challenges, and Leadership for a Fractured World: How to Cross Boundaries, Build Bridges, and Lead Change.
+Dean Williams is Former Lecturer in Public Policy at the Center for Public Leadership, Harvard Kennedy School.
+He also served as the Faculty Director of the Global Change Agent executive education program, and author of Real Leadership: Helping People and Organizations Face Their Toughest Challenges, and Leadership for a Fractured World: How to Cross Boundaries, Build Bridges, and Lead Change.

 Panche Kralev, a graduate of the Harvard Kennedy School of Government, is currently serving as the President of the Board of Directors of Macedonian Telekom (Deutsche Telekom Group).
 He is a former Minister of Education and Science, and Advisor to the Prime Minister of the Republic of Macedonia.
 During his career he has also worked in investment banking as part of Raiffeisen Investment and the SEAF equity fund.

 Adam Malaty-Uhr is a graduate of the Harvard Graduate School of Education where he studied adult psychological and leadership development with a focus on deeper learning.
 He has taught history and psychology in Chicago Public Schools, and leadership development at Loyola and Depaul Universities.
 He has worked as an instructional designer working to develop educational platforms to drive leadership development for the US Federal Government.